 valley within a valley

-Overview: Popular SoMo destination from multiple trailheads, view map.
+Popular South Mountain destination from multiple trailheads, view map.
 Attractions include the Wonder Rift, a natural tunnel and bridge nearby.
 Accessed via the National Trail at either end.
-Not mountain bike friendly and may require use of the hands in a couple areas.
+Not mountain bike-friendly and may require the use of the hands in a couple of areas.

 0.42 mi - Natural Tunnel!
 Most walk through this fan favorite.
 Some get a little more adventurous.

 When hiking several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the example.